2020–2021 China–India skirmishes: Ongoing construction of infrastructure

 Throughout the standoff China continued to build infrastructure near the LAC.
 Infrastructure includes roads, bridges, helipads and other military infrastructure such as camps.
 Optical fibre cables are being laid for its frontline troops at the faceoff sites in Pangong Tso and Gogra-Hot Springs area.
 Two new marinas at Pangong Tso have also been built.
 China has installed cameras, motion sensors and other surveillance equipment along the LAC.
 Airbases in Xinjiang and Tibet are being further developed; this includes airbases at Hotan, Kashgar, Gargunsa, Lhasa-Gonggar and Shigatse.

 At Kailash-Mansarovar, near the Lipulekh pass, China is building a surface-to-air missile site.
 China is also developing a 5G network for its troops along the LAC.
 Reports of China deploying satellite jammers along the border was also reported.
 In July, Stratfor reported that the Chinese military had built 26 new temporary barracks and 22 new bases along the Indian border; "a mix of permanent and semi-permanent positions".
 In September, Stratfor reported that since the beginning of the standoff, the construction of four new heliports has started.
 The report by Sim Tack notes that this buildup by China in the Himalayas is similar to Chinese strategy in the South China Sea, a strategy that considerably increases the cost for those trying to oppose China's claims.

-In November, China reportedly constructed Pangda village 2 km within Bhutan's territory and 9 km from the 2017 Doklam standoff site, to which the Bhutanese ambassador to India responded with "there is no Chinese village inside Bhutan."
+In November, China reportedly constructed the village of Pangda 2 km within Bhutan's territory and 9 km from the 2017 Doklam standoff site, to which the Bhutanese ambassador to India responded with "there is no Chinese village inside Bhutan."
 New Chinese ammunition bunkers were also reported 7 km from the 2017 site.
-A few weeks later, reports emerged of China having constructed three villages near Bum La pass.
+A few weeks later, reports emerged of China having constructed three villages near Bum La Pass.
 Lying within Chinese territory, the villages were reportedly being constructed while Chinese and Indian soldiers face off in eastern Ladakh.
 This was followed by reports in January 2021 of the construction of another village in disputed territory along the border in Upper Subansiri district.
-Another new Chinese enclave (supposedly) in Arunachals' Shi Yomi district was reported in November 2021.
+Another new Chinese enclave (supposedly) in Arunachal's Shi Yomi district was reported in November 2021.
 During the standoff, China started building a bridge across the Pangong lake.